maxwellhadley/node-red-contrib-rfxcom/README.md

 **rfx-lights-out** Sends messages to 'lighting' type devices including switches, dimmers, and some types of relay.

-**rfx-PT2262-in** Receives messages from devices using the PT2262 chipset. many no-name remote controls and alarm systems use these chips
+**rfx-doorbell-in** Receives messages from wireless bell pushes

-**rfx-PT2262-out** Sends messages to devices using the PT2262 family of chips.
+**rfx-doorbell-out** Sends messages to wireless door chimes

 **rfx-sensor** Receives messages from temperature, humidity, pressure and other weather sensors.
+Also handles soil moisture sensors

 **rfx-meter** Receives messages from wireless energy monitors such as OWL

+**rfx-detector** Receives messages from wireless intruder and smoke detectors. **This node and the associated software must not be used in situations where loss of or damage to property, or the avoidance of injury or death, may depend on its correct operation**

+**rfx-PT2262-in** Receives messages from devices using the PT2262 chipset.
+Many no-name remote controls and alarm systems use these chips

+**rfx-PT2262-out** Sends messages to devices using the PT2262 family of chips.

 Basic help text is provided for each node.
 Additional information is available in the 'RFXmngr.exe' program supplied with the RFXtrx433E, and more details may be found in the SDK documentation, available on request from RFXCOM.